stevensouza/automon/README.md

 Maven
 -----------------------------------

-Incorporate Automon into your maven project by adding the following dependency using the most current version.
+Incorporate Automon into your maven project by adding the following dependency (using the most current version).

 ```xml
       <dependency>